UMAprotocol/protocol/packages/voter-dapp/README.md

 ### Testing

 `./run_tests.sh` Will run you through a comprehensive guide for testing the voter dApp with normal and admin price requests.
-You can start this with `yarn test` as well.

 ### Vote through the designated voting proxy